1992–93 New Jersey Nets season: Off-season

+Regular season

-Under Daly, the Nets continued to improve holding a 30–21 record at the All-Star break.
-However, they would lose second-year star Kenny Anderson for the remainder of the regular season to a wrist injury after 55 games.
+Under Daly and with the addition of Robinson, the Nets struggled with a 4–7 start to the regular season, but then posted a six-game winning streak between November and December afterwards, and later on held a 30–21 record at the All-Star break.
+However, the team lost second-year star Kenny Anderson for the remainder of the season due to a wrist injury after 55 games.
 At mid-season, the team signed free agents, former All-Star guard Maurice Cheeks, and former All-Star forward Bernard King.
-Despite losing ten of their final eleven games of the season, the Nets finished in third place in the Atlantic Division with a 43–39 record, their first winning season since 1983–84, and earned the sixth seed in the Eastern Conference.
+Despite losing ten of their final eleven games of the season, which included a seven-game losing streak in April, the Nets finished in third place in the Atlantic Division with a 43–39 record, and earned the sixth seed in the Eastern Conference; it was the team's first winning season above .500 in winning percentage since the 1983–84 season.

-Dražen Petrović led the team in scoring averaging 22.3 points per game, while Derrick Coleman averaged 20.7 points, 11.2 rebounds and 1.7 blocks per game, and Anderson showed improvement becoming the Nets' starting point guard, as he provided the team with 16.9 points, 8.2 assists and 1.7 steals per game.
+Dražen Petrović averaged 22.3 points, 3.5 assists and 1.3 steals per game, while Derrick Coleman averaged 20.7 points, 11.2 rebounds, 3.6 assists and 1.7 blocks per game, and Anderson showed improvement becoming the Nets' starting point guard, as he provided the team with 16.9 points, 8.2 assists and 1.7 steals per game.
 In addition, Chris Morris contributed 14.1 points, 5.9 rebounds and 1.9 steals per game, while Sam Bowie provided with 9.1 points, 7.0 rebounds and 1.6 blocks per game, and Robinson contributed 8.4 points, 4.0 assists and 1.2 steals per game.
+Off the bench, King avareged 7.0 points per game in 32 games, while Rafael Addison contributed 6.3 points per game, Brown provided with 5.1 points and 3.0 rebounds per game, Mahorn averaged 3.9 points and 3.8 rebounds per game, Cheeks contributed 3.6 points and 3.1 assists per game in 35 games, and Chris Dudley provided with 3.5 points, 7.2 rebounds and 1.5 blocks per game.

 Petrović and Coleman were both named to the All-NBA Third Team, while Anderson finished in third place in Most Improved Player voting, with Coleman and Petrović both finishing in eighth and tied in eleventh place respectively, and Daly finished in fifth place in Coach of the Year voting.

-The Nets qualified for the 1993 NBA playoffs, and faced off against the Cleveland Cavaliers for the second consecutive year.
-However, without Anderson, and with Robinson as the starting point guard in his absence, the Nets would lose to the Cavaliers in five games.
+Despite stellar seasons, neither Petrović, Coleman or Anderson were selected for the 1993 NBA All-Star Game in Salt Lake City, Utah.
+The Nets finished 15th in the NBA in home-game attendance, with an attendance of 620,416 at the Brendan Byrne Arena during the regular season.